Sidie, 17th of Imber, 278 AN

 As she tried to get up and get back to the tent, other men grabbed her.
 With tears in her eyes, she heard her sister scream, crying out for mercy.
 It seemed to go on for hours.

 Then, suddenly, it stopped.
-Bandits took Evelyn back to her cage for the night.
-She waited until morning for Jacklyn to come, but she never did.
+Bandits took Evelyn back to a post where they tied her for the nights they traveled.
+She was awake until morning, waiting for Jacklyn to come, but she never did.

-It wasn’t until the next day that she saw them toss a bloody heap into the bushes and announced they’d be moving to a different location.
+The next morning she saw them toss a bloody heap into the bushes and announced they’d be moving to a different location.
+That's when her nightmare had been confirmed:

 Jacklyn was dead.

 One blow across the flame sends her room into darkness.
 Once Evelyn is situated beneath the covers, she shifts onto her side.
-Thinking about the past exhausts her, so she doesn’t like to think about it.
+Thinking about the past exhausts her, so she doesn’t make a habit of it.
 She curls the covers in her fist and snuggles deep beneath them, emptying her mind of such thoughts.
 Instead, she thinks of the clear blue sky and the twittering of the birds in the treetops and the gentle breeze light with the smell of green things.

 Earlier that day…